 Description

-EXTERIOR: the building has high gables with coped verges and moulded kneelers, a moulded string course between ground and first floors, cast-iron rainwater goods and stone mullioned windows with metal casements.
-The main elevation, facing Watery Lane, has a projecting, gabled bay to the left, with a canted bay window to the ground floor, and a two-light window above.
-Towards the apex of the gable is a trefoil ventilator with moulded surround.
-The doorway is set centrally, with a three-light overdoor.
-The right-hand bay has a window to each of the ground and first floors, and a gable-end stack.
-The gable end has a three-light window to the ground floor and a two-light window above, and a trefoil ventilator towards the apex, with moulded surround.
-To the left, in the re-entrant angle between the rear wing and main range, is a flat-roofed, single-storey section built in stone, with a four-centred-arched doorway, giving access to the former sexton’s store.
-The rear elevation has a central gabled cross-wing with a large, tapering stack to the right, emerging just above the eaves.
-To the left is a two-storey, C20 brick addition set in the re-entrant angle between the wing and main range, replacing the former ground-floor store which mirrored that to the opposite side of the wing, which has a flat roof at the level of the eaves of the main range.
+The lodge features high gables with coped verges and moulded kneelers, a moulded string course separating the ground and first floors, cast-iron rainwater goods, and stone mullioned windows with metal casements.
+The main elevation, facing Watery Lane, includes a projecting, gabled bay to the left with a canted bay window on the ground floor and a two-light window above.
+A trefoil ventilator with a moulded surround sits near the gable's apex.
+A centrally positioned doorway is topped by a three-light overdoor.
+The right-hand bay has windows on both the ground and first floors, and a gable-end stack.
+The gable end has a three-light window on the ground floor and a two-light window above, along with a trefoil ventilator surrounded by moulding towards the apex.
+To the left, in the angle between the rear wing and the main section, is a single-story stone extension with a four-centred-arched doorway, which provided access to the former sexton’s store.
+The rear elevation has a central gabled cross-wing with a large, tapering stack rising above the eaves.
+A two-story, 20th-century brick addition sits in the angle between the wing and the main range, replacing an earlier ground-floor store which mirrored the one on the opposite side of the wing and had a flat roof level with the main range's eaves.

-INTERIOR: the entrance door gives access into a small hallway, with the steep, enclosed stair rising to the rear, and principal rooms to either side.
-The fireplaces have been removed throughout the building, but skirtings, door surrounds and most internal panelled doors remain.
-The window openings are deeply splayed, and recessed below.
-The room in the C20 extension to the rear has mid-C20 metal windows and C20 finishes.
-At the top of the stairs, steps lead up at either side into the principal rooms, with a bathroom in the cross-wing, and a store in the upper floor of the extension.
+Inside, the entrance door leads into a small hallway with a steep, enclosed staircase rising to the rear, and principal rooms on either side.
+The fireplaces have been removed, but original skirtings, door surrounds, and most internal panelled doors remain.
+Window openings are deeply splayed and recessed below.
+The room in the 20th-century extension features mid-20th-century metal windows and finishes.
+A staircase at the top of the rear stairs leads to the principal rooms, a bathroom in the cross-wing, and a store on the upper floor of the extension.

-SUBSIDIARY FEATURES: the front of the lodge’s plot is bounded by a stone wall, partly retaining, with inset spear-head iron railings, which curves to the left to adjoin the gatepier of the adjacent pedestrian entrance to the cemetery (gatepiers and gates are listed separately at Grade II).
+The front of the lodge is bounded by a stone wall, partly retaining, with spear-head iron railings.
+This wall curves to join the gatepier of the adjacent pedestrian entrance to the cemetery (the gate piers and gates are separately listed at Grade II).

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.